ymmah/coinkite-ruby/README.md

 	API_SECRET = 'this-is-my-secret'
 ````

-The keys you need can be created on
+The keys you need can be created at
 [Coinkite.com under Merchant / API]([https://coinkite.com/merchant/api).